cainhill/render-engine/README.md

 ## 🧱 Dependencies

-The script must be run from within this excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image that provides the required Python and FFmpeg for video automation.
-Setup instructions are detailed further.
+The script must be:
+* Run within this excellent Docker image ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)), which provides the Python and FFmpeg needed for video automation.

 ## ​​🗺️ Getting Started